 September 14: Weill Cornell Center for Human Rights in New York, NY (livestream available).
 Register here.

-September 21: Philadelphia Human Rights Clinic (Stay tuned for registration details)
+September 21: Philadelphia Human Rights Clinic in Philadelphia, PA.
+Register here.

 September 28: Brown Human Rights Asylum Clinic in Providence, RI.
 Register here.

-September 28: Los Angeles Human Rights Initiative (Stay tuned for registration details)
+September 28: Los Angeles Human Rights Initiative.
+(At capacity)